OpenMDAO/OpenMDAO/openmdao/docs/features/debugging/profiling/inst_mem_profile.rst

 Running `openmdao mem` generates a raw memory dump file with a default name of `mem_trace.raw`.
-To display the memory profile using a pre-existing memory dump file, you can use the `openmdao mempost` command as follows:
+To display the memory profile using a pre-existing memory dump file, you can use the `openmdao mempost` command, for example:

 .. code-block:: none